devsharib/news-bite/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
 =======
 # news-bite
-News bite is online platform to read latest news and be updated
+News bite is online platform to read latest news and be updated with the world
 >>>>>>> 76f468479274bc4e2dff53a8097d4bdf09b52872